by Dhonielle Clayton, Angie Thomas, Nicola Yoon, Tiffany D. Jackson, Ashley Woodfolk, and Nic Stone

 I'm in awe, inspired, and truly energized by these incredible young leaders in the literary world.

 There's a hidden message within each short story.
-One about love, about acceptance, finding oneself, exploration, spontaneity, adventuring to pastures unknown, and caring and compassion in times of need.
+One about acceptance, finding oneself, exploration, spontaneity, adventuring to pastures unknown, caring and compassion in times of need.

 We never quite know the situations we'll find ourselves in, the people we'll be surrounded by when unexpected circumstances strike.
 Quite like being stuck in an elevator with a group of strangers and no escape.
 What do we do?
 We adapt.